At the annual member’s meeting on September 26th, 2019, the NHNA membership adopted the following bylaws which are currently in effect. PDF version.

 (c) A Director may serve no more than two consecutive terms.
 However, a Director who does not serve on the Board for a period of one year is again eligible to serve as a Director subject to the limitations in Section 5.03(a).

 (d) Except to fill vacancies as described in Article V, Section 5.04, Directors shall be elected by the Members at the Annual Meeting in a fair and open process that is determined by the Board.
 Nominations for open positions shall be solicited prior to and at the Annual Meeting.
-Should the Members fail to elect Directors at the Annual Meeting, the President may call a Special Membership Meeting for the purpose of electing Directors.
+Should the Members fail to elect a minimum number of Directors at the Annual Meeting, the President may call a Special Membership Meeting for the purpose of electing Directors.

 (e) The term of any Director may be extended by the Members for up to one (1) year, upon recommendation of the Board for the sole purpose of restoring the inflow and outflow of Directors into positions on the Board at a rate sufficient to establish or maintain the principle of orderly replacement of Directors.